Skip to content

 The three basic bioenergetic forces, known as Doshas, regulate the functional integrity of the body.
 These are critical for maintaining health, and their imbalance can lead to disease.

-- Vata: Composed of Vayu (air) and Akasha (emptiness), regulates movement, nerve impulses, and elimination processes.
+1. Vata: Composed of Vayu (air) and Akasha (emptiness), it regulates movement, nerve impulses, and elimination processes.
 It is considered superior among Tridosha because it influences the movement of the Pitta and Kapha doshas.
-It is considered Prana (life), which is sustained by the proper balance of the vata.
+It is considered Prana (life), which is sustained by the proper balance of the Vata.

 The balance of these doshas is critical for overall health because imbalance leads to disease.